pawadski/execute-rundeck-job/README.md

 Small (bash 4+) script to execute a rundeck job and optionally wait for it to complete.
 Typically utilized in pipelines that do not have built-in Rundeck integration.
 Passing in job variables is not supported at this time (configure your job to run out of the box).

+## Requirements

+The script uses curl and jq.
+On Ubuntu this can be installed via apt: `apt update && apt install curl jq`

 ## Usage

 `./execute-rundeck-job --rd-job-id JOB_ID [--rd-timeout 300] [--rd-url http://127.0.0.1:4440] [--rd-auth-token AUTH_TOKEN]`